Increase 3 times your chances of landing an offer Register ×

 • This should be a solid navy or dark grey "standard" suit - single breasted, two or three button.

 • No checks or pinstripes - checks are too casual and pinstripe is considered archaic now.
-In certain regions it also has associations with the most stereotyped investment bankers and (more historically now) Mafia membership.
+In certain regions it also has associations with the most stereotyped investment bankers and (more historically now) Mafia membership that might have people laugh at you.

 • Absolutely no black suits.
-I have seen another site recommending black suits to candidates and this is highly misleading.
-Black suits are not business-appropriate anywhere (with the exception of Japan, where it seems black suits have some role in the workplace - even there, though, navy or dark grey will always be a safe choice).
+We have seen another site recommending black suits to candidates and this is highly misleading.
+Black suits are not business-appropriate anywhere (with the apparent exception of Japan, where it seems black suits have some role in the workplace - even there, though, navy or dark grey should always be a safe choice).

-• Get the basics of fit right - as a minimum make sure jacket long enough to cover your bottom ("fashion" jackets are often much shorter), trouser legs resting gently on your shoes - not too short and not over long and "puddling" in piles of excess (this will make you look like a kid trying on his dad's clothes).
+• Get the basics of fit right - as a minimum make sure your jacket is long enough to cover your bottom ("fashion" jackets are often much shorter), trouser legs resting gently on your shoes - not too short and not overly long and "puddling" in piles of excess fabric (this will make you look like a kid trying on his dad's clothes).

-• If you have to chose, resist trends and err on things being slightly large rather than too tight.
-Being vacuum packed into your clothes looks ridiculous and if nothing else you will feel and look more comfortable with a little space to move naturally.
+• If you have to choose, resist trends and err towards things being slightly large rather than too tight.
+Being vacuum-packed into your clothes looks ridiculous and, if nothing else, you will feel and look more comfortable with a little space to move naturally.

 Shirt